zornitsahh3/OnlineShop/README.md

 ## 4. Challenges encountered during development

 - **Product list and images**
   The first idea was to build the product list manually and use locally prepared images.
 That became impractical for a large number of products.
-The approach was changed to a more automated one: a Node.js script was used to generate or extend the product list (e.g. `node products_list.js`).
-The source code of that generator is no longer in the repository; only the resulting `products` array (in `products_list.js`) is used by the page.
+The approach was changed to a more automated one: a Node.js script was used to generate the product list.
+The source code of that generator is `generate_products_list.js`.
 For images, different options were considered (e.g. random image APIs).
 In the end, **Unsplash** (https://images.unsplash.com) was used so that product images could be referenced by URL without storing image files in the project, while still having realistic thumbnails for bags and shoes.

 - **Responsiveness on mobile**
   Making the page work well on small screens took noticeable effort.
 Issues included the product grid (fixed 4 columns and image sizes) and the sidebar/layout on narrow viewports.
 This was addressed with media queries: at 768px the layout stacks (sidebar above products, grid to 2 columns, flexible images), and at 480px the grid becomes a single column.
 Tweaks to spacing and image sizing (e.g. max-width and aspect-ratio) were needed so that content did not overflow and remained readable on phones.